qgis/QGIS-Documentation/source/docs/training_manual/processing/r_syntax.rst

 Inputs
 ======

-Before you specify teh inputs you can also set the algorithm group in which your script will be put.
+Before you specify the inputs you can also set the algorithm group in which your script will be put.
 If the group already exists, the algorithm will be added to the other, else a new group will be automatically created: